trekhleb/homemade-machine-learning/README.md

 ## How to Use This Repository

-You may dive into the following depths:
+Depending on how deep you want to dive in there are three possible depths:

-1. *39 ft:* browse READMEs and Python files to read about mathematics behind each algorithm and to see examples of how each algorithm may be implemented.
+1. *39 ft:* Browse READMEs and Python files to read about mathematics behind each algorithm and to see examples of how each algorithm may be implemented.
-2. *59 ft:* browse online Jupyter demos and play with each algorithm in your browser by trying to adjust algorithms settings, data sets configuration and to see how the output and predictions vary.
+2. *59 ft:* Browse online Jupyter demos and play with each algorithm in your browser by trying to adjust algorithms settings, data sets configuration and to see how the output and predictions vary.
-3. *66 ft:* fork/clone this repo, install all dependencies, launch Jupyter locally and play not only with machine learning algorithms demos but also with theirs Python implementations.
+3. *66 ft:* Fork/clone this repo, install all dependencies, launch Jupyter locally and play not only with machine learning algorithms demos but also with theirs Python implementations.

 ## Supervised Learning